 At the end of the day, the best strategy for maximizing your visibility on LinkedIn is to be actively engaged within the community.
 Set aside a half-hour each day to comb through your feed and leave thoughtful comments on posts that you find interesting.

 3. Email marketing

-Although social media will yield the most traffic, promoting your blog through a newsletter or email marketing campaign can acquire some high quality leads.
+Email marketing can be a great way to reach your audience when properly implemented.
 According to a McKinsey iConsumer survey report, email is up to 40 times more effective for customer acquisition compared to Facebook and Twitter combined.

 Email marketing has been traditionally used for product marketing and lead generation, but promoting content and educating your subscribers through email has proven to be effective.
 Email is also great for spreading awareness of your brand and nurturing relationships with those on your outreach lists.